Code-Institute-Submissions/recipe-book-2/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The details of the recipes was taken from https://www.bbcgoodfood.com

 ### Media
 - The photos used for the recipes were sourced from https://www.bbcgoodfood.com
+- Logo was created using https://logojoy.com

 ### Acknowledgements